 We love that building the makerspace on Softr has allowed the program to save a lot of money (the initial custom application cost over $100k to build and maintain) while empowering community engagement and democratizing digital innovation and no-code at a prestigious institution.

-Can you believe that Softr is used by over 2,800 users daily at MIT?
-How amazing is that?
+Now, Softr is used by over 2,800 users daily at MIT.
 Read the full case study to learn more.

 Hiring portal: Tech Ladies

-Human resources and, specifically, hiring is a crowded market that often still fails to meet standards when it comes to diversity and inclusion, especially in niche markets like tech.
+Human resources and hiring is a crowded market that often still fails to meet standards when it comes to diversity and inclusion, especially in niche markets like tech.

 Tech Ladies, one of the largest communities of women in tech, aims to solve that by supporting its members in their careers and connecting them with guidance and job opportunities through a web portal built with Softr.